TALK TO SALES

 4. Coinsurance

 Both copayments and coinsurance are ways for health insurance companies to spread risk among their plan participants.
-Coinsurance is the percentage of costs you pay each year toward covered health services, including your deductible, copay, and coinsurance.
+Coinsurance is the percentage of costs you pay each year toward covered health services, including your deductible and copay.

 For example, if a plan has a 30% coinsurance payment, health insurance companies will cover 70% of the charges for any covered medical services, leaving you responsible for the remaining 30%.
-Until your deductible is met, you must typically pay 100% of these expenses.
+Until you meet your deductible, you must typically pay 100% of these expenses.

-Coinsurance can also significantly affect the price of your insurance premium.
-As with deductible amounts, health insurance plans with low premiums have higher coinsurance, and health coverage with higher premiums has lower coinsurance.
+Coinsurance rates can also significantly affect the price of your insurance premium.
+As with deductible amounts, health insurance plans with low premiums tend to have higher coinsurance, and health coverage with higher premiums has lower coinsurance.

 5. Out-of-pocket maximum